fdojurado/SDWSN-controller/docs/source/installation/install_control_plane.rst

 Before jumping into the following steps, you at least need to install Python_, and Docker_ (For Cooja simulations).

-To install the package, execute the following commands.
+Then, install the package, execute the below commands.

 #.
 Clone the repository::